arungudelli/python.shiksha/content/en/library/built-in-functions/isinstance-built-in-function-in-python/index.md

 ```

 ## Summary

-In this tutorial we learnt about Python `isinstance()` function with simple examples
+In this tutorial we learnt about Python `isinstance()` function with simple examples.